 BID BOND: All Vendors shall furnish a bid bond in the amount of five percent (5%) of the total amount of the bid protecting the State of West Virginia.
 The bid bond must be submitted with the bid.
-PERFORMANCE BOND: The apparent successful Vendor shall provide a performance bond in the amount of The performance bond must be issued and received by the Purchasing Division prior to Contract award.
+PERFORMANCE BOND: The apparent successful Vendor shall provide a performance bond in the amount of .
+The performance bond must be issued and received by the Purchasing Division prior to Contract award.
 On construction contracts, the performance bond must be 100% of the Contract value.
 LABOR/MATERIAL PAYMENT BOND: The apparent successful Vendor shall provide a labor/material payment bond in the amount of 100% of the Contract value.
-The labor/material payment bond must be issued and delivered to the Purchasing Division prior to Contract award. certifi or irre same labor/i of the Bid Bond, Performance Bond, and Labor/Material Payment Bond, the Vendor may provide ed checks, cashier's checks, or irrevocable letters of credit.
-Any certified check, cashier's check, vocable letter of credit provided in lieu of a bond must be of the same amount and delivered on the schedule as the bond it replaces.
-A letter of credit submitted in lieu of a performance and material payment bond will only be allowed for projects under \$100,000.
-Personal or business are not acceptable.
+The labor/material payment bond must be issued and delivered to the Purchasing Division prior to Contract award. or irre same labor/r In lieu of the Bid Bond, Performance Bond, and Labor/Material Payment Bond, the Vendor may provide certified checks, cashier's checks, or irrevocable letters of credit.
+Any certified check, cashier's check, or irrevocable letter of credit provided in lieu of a bond must be of the same amount and delivered on the same schedule as the bond it replaces.
+A letter of credit submitted in lieu of a performance and labor/material payment bond will only be allowed for projects under \$100,000.
+Personal or business checks are not acceptable.
 MAINTENANCE BOND: The apparent successful Vendor shall provide a two (2) year maintenance bond covering the roofing system.
-The maintenance bond must be issued and delivered to the Purchasing Division prior to Contract award.
-WORKERS' COMPENSATION INSURANCE: The apparent successful Vendor shall have appropriate workers' compensation insurance and shall provide proof thereof upon request.
-INSURANCE: The apparent successful Vendor shall furnish proof of the following insurance prior to Contract award and shall list the state as a certificate holder: Commercial General Liability Insurance: or more.
+The maintenance bond must be issued and delivered to the Purchasing Division prior to Contract award. and the second s WORKERS' COMPENSATION INSURANCE: The apparent successful Vendor shall have appropriate workers' compensation insurance and shall provide proof thereof upon request.
+INSURANCE: The apparent successful Vendor shall furnish proof of the following insurance prior to Contract award and shall list the state as a certificate holder: , a Commercial General Liability Insurance: or more.
 Builders Risk Insurance: builders risk - all risk insurance in an amount equal to 100% of the amount of the Contract.

-The apparent successful Vendor shall also furnish proof of any additional insurance requirements contained in the specifications prior to Contract award regardless of whether or not that insurance requirement is listed above.
 LICENSE(S) / CERTIFICATIONS / PERMITS: In addition to anything required under the Section entitled Licensing, of the General Terms and Conditions, the apparent successful Vendor shall furnish proof of the following licenses, certifications, and/or permits prior to Contract award, in a form acceptable to the Purchasing Division.